dojo/docs/dojox/grid/EnhancedGrid/plugins/Pagination.rst

-                                                                     Indicates the width of the current position dislay when it is set to a String/Integer, if description is set to a negative number, 0, "0" etc, the current position dislapy will not be displayed, otherwise, it will define the width of the current position display in given unit(default is pixels). sizeSwitch                 Boolean/String/Integer   true             Indicates whether or not display the page length menu. if it is set to a boolean.
+                                                                     Indicates the width of the current position dislay when it is set to a String/Integer, if description is set to a negative number, 0, "0" etc, the current position dislapy will not be displayed, otherwise, it will define the width of the current position display in given unit(default is pixels). sizeSwitch                 Boolean|String|Integer   true             Indicates whether or not display the page length menu. if it is set to a boolean.
-                                                                     Indicates the width of the page length menu when it is set to a String/Integer, if description is set to a negative number, 0, "0" etc, the page length menu will not be displayed, otherwise, it will define the width of the page length menu in given unit(default is pixels). pageStepper                Boolean/String/Integer   true             Indicates whether or not display the page navigation choices. if it is set to a boolean.
+                                                                     Indicates the width of the page length menu when it is set to a String/Integer, if description is set to a negative number, 0, "0" etc, the page length menu will not be displayed, otherwise, it will define the width of the page length menu in given unit(default is pixels). pageStepper                Boolean|String|Integer   true             Indicates whether or not display the page navigation choices. if it is set to a boolean.
                                                                      Indicates the width of the page navigation choices when it is set to a String/Integer, if description is set to a negative number, 0, "0" etc, the page navigation choices will not be displayed, otherwise, it will define the width of the page navigation choices in given unit(default is pixels).